mjtas/Sense-Think-Act/README.md

 # Sense-Think-Act
-This project implements a comprehensive Sense-Think-Act (STA) architecture on Arduino, designed as a security monitoring system that demonstrates advanced interrupt handling, state machine design, and modular programming practices.
+This project implements a comprehensive Sense-Think-Act (STA) architecture on Arduino, designed as a home monitoring system that demonstrates advanced interrupt handling, state machine design, and modular programming practices.
 It is organised into multiple files for better maintainability and code organisation.

 ## System Architecture
 ### Sense-Think-Act Pattern